 This should be requested in writing within 28 days of the last decision in respect of your application received from the Department for Communities.
 You can find out more information regarding an independent review by visiting The Office of the Discretionary Support Commissioner.

-For more information about Discretionary Support call the Independent Welfare Changes Helpline on 0808 802 0020 or visit NI Direct.
+For more information about Discretionary Support in Northern Ireland, call our freephone helpline on 0800 915 4604 or visit NI Direct.